Is handwriting still important? Should your child learn cursive or manuscript or both? How can you help them improve? Find out what the research says…

 Although writing is important, the ways children are taught to read and spell probably have a much greater impact on their long-term literacy skills than the way they are taught to write.
-See our articles on teaching your child phonics and spelling for more information about how to do these things effectively.
+See our articles on teaching phonics and spelling for more information about how to do these things effectively.

 Since there is some evidence to suggest that children write more quickly when they use a mixture of manuscript and cursive, there might be some benefit in teaching both styles.

 We think it’s possible to teach both print and joined-up writing in a way that doesn’t confuse children and we’ll explain how to do this later in this article.

 In our opinion, the most important considerations are that children should be able to write quickly and legibly.
 What style they use is trivial in comparison.